realFranco/coffee-t-t-c/README.md

 - Apply a more concise MVC pattern in order to decouple logic from the endpoints;
 - Apply a small CI pipeline related with QA and static typing ("autopep8", "isort", "pydocstyle", "pylint", "radon");
 - Add a more readable documentation about the entire app;
-- Add a Postman collection in order to fully replicate the REST API in a more easier way.
+- Add a Postman collection in order to fully replicate the REST API in a more easier way;
+- Improve the error message at the "db" service.

 🇺🇾 | 🇻🇪